LuVaAcAn/Python-Camera-Adjustments/README.md

 This setup allows the user to interactively adjust these properties and see the results in real-time on their webcam feed.

+# How to open 💻

+Download the code and execute on Visual Studio Code (you may need to install all the libraries)

 =
 Luciano Valentino Achin Angeles